Title:Today’s Dream, Tomorrow’s Haunt Artist: Anne de Vries Year: 2025

 About: While many of the computer-generated events assigned to these random dates will probably not take place, some computer-generated speculations—such as those made by NASA and the scientific community at large—may indeed occur.

-Title: Whole World Overview Artist: Anne de Vries Year: 2011 Dimensions: 220 cm (diameter) Materials and Techniques: UV print on Dibond and 4 mm Plexiglass About: This artwork was created by Anne de Vries in collaboration with NASA’s Whole World satellite photography.
-The imagery is stretched into a circular format (from North Pole to South Pole), evoking ancient Sun Crosses and Sun Wheels.
-Documentation by: Future Gallery Berlin
+About: This artwork was created by Anne de Vries in collaboration with NASA, using Whole World satellite photography.
+The imagery is stretched into a circular format (from the North Pole to the South Pole), evoking ancient sun crosses and sun wheels.

-Title: Katanga Bub Artist: Anne de Vries Year: 2011 Dimensions: 35.43 × 56.69 inches Materials: Mobile devices mounted on a lightbox displaying a press image of the Katanga mines in the Congo, rephotographed underwater
+Title:Katanga Bub Artist: Anne de Vries Year: 2011 Dimensions: 90 × 144 cm Materials: Mobile devices mounted on a lightbox displaying a press image of the Katanga mines in the Congo, rephotographed underwater

-About: Katanga Bub brings together the extreme ends of the mobile device industry.
-It is based on a press image depicting the landscape and workers of Katanga in the Democratic Republic of Congo—an area mined for minerals like tungsten and coltan, essential for mobile device production.
+About: Katanga Bub brings together the extremes of the mobile device industry.
+It is based on a press image depicting the landscape and workers of Katanga in the Democratic Republic of Congo—an area mined for minerals such as tungsten and coltan, essential for mobile device production.
 The press image has been rephotographed underwater and presented within a freestanding display unit.
-As water ripples and bubbles distort the scene beneath, the screens of numerous mobile devices display clearer details of the same Katanga mine view.
+As water ripples and bubbles distort the scene beneath, the screens of multiple mobile devices display clearer details of the same Katanga mine view.
 This fusion of the earthy origins of mining and the liquefied luxury of global technology commodities explores the relationship between material extraction and digital information.
-The work highlights the dual narrative: while mobile devices help disseminate knowledge and raise global awareness with the promise of a better world, the rare earth economy also supports problematic social and political infrastructures in Congo.
+The work highlights the dual narrative: while mobile devices disseminate knowledge and raise global awareness with the promise of a better world, the rare earth economy also supports problematic social and political infrastructures in Congo.
 It reveals the recursive links between matter and information, tracing the path from raw material to data generation.

-Exhibition views from:Trails Rising at Sandy Brown Gallery, Berlin; The Composing Rooms, London; and Treijac Project, France.
+Documentation: Exhibition views from Trails Rising, Sandy Brown Gallery, Berlin; The Composing Rooms, London; and Treijac Project, France